dheerajshenoy/navi/README.md

 # Introduction

 This is a file manager written using the Qt GUI framework leveraging the performance and robustness of C++.
+Check out <a href="dheerajshenoy.github.io/navi">navi homepage</a> for latest documentation.

 <a id="org326bc2f"></a>